celestiaorg/test-infra/docs/test-plans/002-Das-Benchmarks/002-das-benchmarks.md

   - [Test-Cases](#test-cases)

 ## Introduction
-The goal of this test plan is to benchmark our Full and Bridge Node implementation against X amount of light nodes to measure performance at peak usage when participating in Data Availability Sampling.
+The goal of this test plan is to benchmark Full and Bridge Nodes implementations against different numberrs of light nodes to measure performance at peak usage when participating in Data Availability Sampling.

 ## In-Scope
 - Celestia Node Instances
   - Bridge / Full / Light
-- Max 4 MB block size
+- Max 8 MB block size
 - Max Share Size: 128
 - Network Latencies between 60 and 300ms
 - DASing will concern both:
   - Latest HEAD
-  - a few random sampling ranges
+  - A few random sampling ranges

 ## Out-of-Scope